Nuxt 4 Starter Kit Your Launchpad for Modern Web Development

 Summary and Recommendations

-By pre-integrating Vite, ESLint, Vitest, Tailwind, and TypeScript with sensible defaults, the Nuxt 4 Starter kit reduces setup time to a single command, which means less time debugging build configurations and more time solving interesting problems.
+By pre-integrating Vite, oxlint, oxfmt, Vitest, Tailwind, TypeScript, and a claude.md for AI-assisted workflows with sensible defaults, the Nuxt 4 Starter Kit reduces setup time to a single command.
+That means less time debugging build configurations and more time solving interesting problems.
 The MIT License ensures commercial viability without restrictive obligations.

 The web development landscape will continue evolving—new frameworks, build tools, and patterns emerge constantly.
 Starter kits like this one provide stability amidst that change, offering proven configurations that let you focus on building rather than assembling.
 Whether you're launching your first Nuxt project or your fiftieth, having a reliable starting point eliminates friction and accelerates delivery.

-If you have any questions don’t hesitate to reach out, leavings a message, issue or feature request using GitHub or reach out directly by mail.https://github.com/lazercaveman/nuxt-starter
+If you have any questions, don't hesitate to reach out—leave a message, issue, or feature request on GitHub or reach out directly by mail.